danny-avila/LibreChat/docs/install/configuration/dotenv.md

     - `ALLOW_REGISTRATION`: Email registration of new users.
 Set to `true` or `false` to enable or disable Email registration.
     - `ALLOW_SOCIAL_LOGIN`: Allow users to connect to LibreChat with various social networks, see below.
 Set to `true` or `false` to enable or disable.
     - `ALLOW_SOCIAL_REGISTRATION`: Enable or disable registration of new user using various social network.
 Set to `true` or `false` to enable or disable.
-    - `SOCIAL_LOGIN_ORDER`: Decide a custom order for the social logins on the login/registration page, from top to bottom.
-Write the order keeping the words and commas attached, without spaces

 > **Quick Tip:** Even with registration disabled, add users directly to the database using `npm run create-user`.
 > **Quick Tip:** With registration disabled, you can delete a user with `npm run delete-user email@domain.com`.